Gender Neutral Nursery Reveal

 We put the changing pad on top (making sure to secure it to the wall for safety purposes) but really plan on using this dresser far longer than this baby will be in diapers.

 There’s even room next to the changing pad for “diapering essentials” on top of the dresser.
 I’m sure when the baby comes there will be more “stuff” added to this diaper collection but for now, this diaper caddy is just too darn cute and hopefully even practical.

 6. Getting Organized

-I should have gotten some pictures of inside of the dresser because you would never believe how much storage it offers.
+I should have gotten some pictures of the inside of the dresser because you would never believe how much storage it offers.
 One side of the dresser has three large drawers and the other side is a cabinet door that opens up into three open shelves.
 Katie added baskets, labels and fully stocked this “changing table.”
-And with the amount of diapers being held up in there, I think she’s ready… for the next 6 month’s worth of changings.
+And with a number of diapers being held up in there, I think she’s ready… for the next 6 month’s worth of changings.

 7. Final Details

 And last but not least, I had a ton of fun finding accessories to fill this space with extra love, color, and hints of “happy camper” like Katie wanted.
 Home decor shopping is always fun for me, but I’ve come to find out that when the shopping is for tiny and adorable nursery decor….
 I want to buy ALL THE THINGS… and then some.

 One of the “final touches” was hanging the last piece of mountain-inspired art above the crib and wow, was it worth the wait.
 This piece of art from Minted was actually where we found inspiration for the ENTIRE space.
 It was the first item we added to the original mood board and was what really drove the colors, vibe, and overall design decisions for this room.

 I love that the picture hints at the outdoors while still be colorful, whimsical, and even a tad modern/geometric.
 I think it really is perfect for the space… and paired with that fun frame, I’m totally in love.